UND-ACM/git-talk/01-git-and-github.md

 They are primarily used for organization and collaboration.

-# What is Git?
+---

+## Git Repositories

 A software project with its git history and source code is referred to as a repository (repo).

 - `.git` directory  (stores history)
 - working directory (the plaintext source code)

+## Decentralization

-Git is unique from previous VCS as it is decentralized. \
+Git is unique from previous VCS as it is decentralized.

 The server/client dynamic is far less rigid (local/remote).

+\pagebreak

 # What is GitHub?

+## GitHub

 GitHub is one example of where git repositories live.

-It was founded in 2008 by Tom Preston-Werner, Chris Wanstrath, P. J. Hyett and Scott Chacon
+It was founded in 2008 by

+- Tom Preston-Werner
+- Chris Wanstrath
+- P. J. Hyett
+- Scott Chacon

 GitHub was acquired by Microsoft in 2018.

 # GitHub Alternatives

-GitHub not the only git forge, but it is the most popular despite being proprietary.
+GitHub is not the only git forge, but it is the most popular despite being proprietary.

-**Alternatives include:**
+## Alternatives

 - GitLab
 - Gitea